microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 Useful Sphere Pointer properties:

 - *Sphere Cast Radius*: The radius for the sphere used to query for grabbable objects.
+- *Near Object Margin*: The distance to query for detecting of an object is near the pointer.
+- *Near Object Sector Angle*: The angle around the forward axis of the pointer for querying for nearby objects.
+Makes the `IsNearObject` query function like a cone.
 - *Grab Layer Masks* - A prioritized array of LayerMasks to determine which possible GameObjects the pointer can interact with and the order of interaction to attempt.
 Note that a GameObject must also have a `NearInteractionGrabbable` to interact with a SpherePointer.
     > [!NOTE]
     > The Spatial Awareness layer is disabled in the default GrabPointer prefab provided by MRTK.
 This is done to reduce performance impact of doing a sphere overlap query with the spatial mesh.
 You can enable this by modifying the GrabPointer prefab.